MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 8. Code the function.
 9. *If needed:* Add type file.
 10. *If needed:* Add format file.
-11. Update the psd1 file.
-12. Update the CHANGELOG.md file.
+11. Update the CHANGELOG.md file.
-13. Goto 4 for next function.
+12. Goto 4 for next function.

 ## Running Integration tests